1up-lab/ContaoSecurityCheckerBundle/README.md

 Perform the following steps to install and use the basic functionality of the OneupUploaderBundle:

-* Download OneupSecurityCheckerBundle using Composer
+* Download the ContaoSecurityCheckerBundle using Composer
 * Enable the bundle
 * Configure the bundle

-### Step 1: Download the OneupSecurityCheckerBundle
+### Step 1: Download the ContaoSecurityCheckerBundle

 Add OneupUploaderBundle to your composer.json using the following construct: